guyleonard/evomics_2017/README.md

  * other repositories, updates, motds and customisations etc

 # 2017 Workshops (Genomics & Phylogenomics)

+## Automation

+For this we are going to use a series of shell scripts and [Ansible]()
+ * apt-add-repository ppa:ansible/ansible
+ * apt-get update && apt-get install ansible

 ## Security Groups
 We also need to set up a bunch of open ports to allow through to our AMI, for things like Apache, RStudio, SSH, X2Go, etc.
  * VNC - Remote Desktop